Research Centers and VIPs

 The Water Whys project is a Vertically Integrated Project at the University of Arizona that was started in the spring of 2022.
 We are an interdisciplinary team of students, scientists and professionals working to create scientifically accurate, visually effective and accessible graphics that answer water-related questions.

 Please check out our resources page to see our work, follow us on social media for the latest updates and feel free to reach out if you have a question that we can answer!
 If you are an undergraduate or graduate student at the University of Arizona, applications for new team members are open prior to the Fall and Spring semester.
-Check our student registration page for more information.
+Read about the Application Process on the Water Whys webpage and click on the link to apply.